MPY-01/Caesar-Polo-Esau/polo/1961/polo-03.md

 Mao's statements made ever since 1934 that the small private sector would be protected and permitted to develop suddenly were revealed to be part of a certain kind of promise, viz. a dialectical process.
 The early promise of a freely developing small-capitalist economy had been transformed: although the private sector would be "used," it was now to be "restricted and reformed."

-That this change was unexpected--that is, that New Democracy was to be replaced by the "transition to socialism"--is also attested to by Zhu Guangqian, the seemingly bewildered professor of the Western Language Department, Peking University, when he wrote the following:
+That this change was unexpected--that is, that New Democracy was to be replaced by the "transition to socialism"--is also attested to by Zhu Guangqian, the seemingly bewildered professor of the Western Language Department, Beijing University, when he wrote the following:

 Upon studying the general line, I heard that the period of transition to socialism actually had begun when the PRC was founded.
 I also heard that the general line was not suddenly espoused.
 [REDACTED] It was mentioned by Chairman Mao in On New Democracy and On the People's Democratic Dictatorship and clearly was stipulated in the Common Program.
 I read these documents again and found that the general line governing the transition from the New Democracy stage to socialism clearly had been outlined.
 I had read these essays many times in the past, but now I know that I had failed to understand them.
 I did not grasp the essence of New Democracy and failed to appreciate that it was a period of transition to socialism.
 (19)

-Reading Professor Chu's confession in a manner that does justice to his intelligence and literary ability, one concludes that he was only seemingly bewildered and was in fact writing between the lines.
-That is, Professor Chu apparently was informing careful readers that he "failed to appreciate" that the New Democracy was a period of "transition to socialism" precisely because the documents he cites are ambiguous on the matter.
+Reading Professor Zhu's confession in a manner that does justice to his intelligence and literary ability, one concludes that he was only seemingly bewildered and was in fact writing between the lines.
+That is, Professor Zhu apparently was informing careful readers that he "failed to appreciate" that the New Democracy was a period of "transition to socialism" precisely because the documents he cites are ambiguous on the matter.
 FOR OFFICIAL USE ONLY

 He apparently was also telling his readers that in the 1953 directive, Mao for the first time, and in one stroke, had pushed back to October 1949 the starting date for the transition and the completion date for New Democracy.
-Professor Chu concluded: "I have come to understand that studying is no easy matter.
+Professor Zhu concluded: "I have come to understand that studying is no easy matter.
 One might have read an essay a number of times and thought its import had been comprehended.
 Actually, however, one had not grasped it at all."

 The authoritative understanding of the New Democracy society prior to the general line campaign of October 1953 was that it consisted of two stages, the first of which prepared for "socialism," and the second, which made the direct transition to "socialism."
 This pre-October 1953 concept was attacked by Yao Pengchang, who would merge these stages and blur them.
 Yao's assertion that the "New Democracy society" is the transitional society" on the road to "socialism"--a point of particular emphasis in general line propaganda--exemplified the new element in the CCP claim of Chinese political and economic progress.
 It was a claim to the prestige which accrues to a Communist-led state when it proclaims that "building socialism" is the new task at hand.